Deleware, Lackawanna & Western Railroad Mail Storage Car #2037

 Intercity passenger trains impacted a railroad’s bottom line beyond the number of passengers which were carried.A significant amount of revenue could be earned by carrying U.S. Mail, packages and other time sensitive commodities on those trains.
 To meet those needs most railroads rostered an array of baggage, mail storage and other express cars which could usually be seen at the head end of most long-distance passenger trains.

 Originally railroad rolling stock was constructed of wood.
 Around 1910 railroads adopted all steel construction as the standard for new passenger train equipment.
 The Lackawanna ordered its first ten all steel Baggage-Express cars in 1910 and placed orders for two dozen more over the next decade.
 By the mid-1920’s the railroad decided to scrap all of its remaining wood construction baggage car fleet.
-A total of 75 new cars were ordered with the Museum’s car, #2037, arriving in the first group of 30 ordered in 1925.
+An additional 75 new cars were ordered with the Museum’s car, #2037, arriving in the first group of 30 delivered in 1925.

 This group of cars was built by Pressed Steel Car Company and were numbered #2035 to #2064.
 They were 60 feet long, weighed 110,000 pounds and rode on 4-wheel trucks.
 Each side had two doors, one seven feet wide and the other four and a half feet.
 The cars were delivered in the standard Lackawanna passenger car paint scheme of dark green sides with yellow lettering.